hiltar/hexfetch/README.md

 hexfetch is made with `go 1.24.2`.

-Running hexfetch will create a folder into same directory where hexfetch is running.
+Running hexfetch will create a folder into `/opt/` path.
 settings directory contains user defined config.json and miners.json.

 ## Environment variables